wordproof/timestamp-standard/ArticleTimestamp.md

 ### Properties

-Properties are required fields for every WebArticleTimestamp.
+Properties are required fields for every ArticleTimestamp.

 `type` - String, The type used